 You will be required to complete an assessment package that will be sent to you upon acceptance to the group to ensure the program is a right fit for your individual needs.
 Participants are expected to attend all 16 sessions across the 6 weeks.
 Participants are also expected to do all in between session tasks that are set week to week.

 The next DBT Skills Training group program will begin in March/April 2022 (numbers to determine start date/month) and will be held on a Tuesday and a Thursday from 4 – 5.30pm.

 Who runs the Group Program?

-The program is run by registered psychologists, the team of Group Schema Therapists include Ms Jessica Alabakis and another experienced team member from Schema Therapy Institute Australia.
+The program is run by registered psychologist Aisha Fayad and other experienced team members from Schema Therapy Institute Australia.

 How do I register?

 Please register your interest by completing the form below or emailing: email@example.com; Ms Jessica Alabakis is responsible for group intake and co-ordination and will handle your inquiry.